JinhongDong/JinhongDong.github.io/_pages/publications.md

 nav_order: 3
 ---

+While I haven't published any academic papers yet, I'm actively engaged in the following research projects and continuously working to contribute meaningful insights to the field.

 ### Current Research Focus

 I am actively exploring the intersection of computational methods and communication studies, with particular interest in computational journalism and data-driven storytelling.
 While I haven't published academic papers yet, I'm deeply engaged in developing meaningful projects that bridge data analysis and narrative construction.